 |FY 2019-20 Residential Slurry Seal Project|

 Provided a preventative maintenance treatment known as a slurry seal, on more than 4.3 million square feet of residential streets.
 These streets were in good condition and this preventative maintenance further extended the life of those streets.
-The project was complete in two phases.
+The project was completed in two phases.

 $1,825,00 - Measure U, Measure M, and SB 1 Funds